joelnewcomer/seibels/wp-content/plugins/cache-external-scripts/readme.txt

 1. Fix this last Google Pagespeed problem

 == Changelog ==

+= 0.4 =
+* Added support for new Google Analytics tracking code using gtag.js
+* Added missing semicolon which rarely caused a JavaScript issue in certain cases when minifying source code

 = 0.3 =
 * Added support for new Google Analytics tracking codes using https protocol as standard